 - Remove the toner from the print device

 - Give the toner a good shake until the remaining contents has been spread around the cartridge

 - Place the toner back into the print device

 - You have now approximately an extra 20% left in your cartridge

-We hope you find these top tips helpful and you manage to get that little extra from your toner cartridge.
-Once again, if you haven’t already signed up to our self-sufficient ARMA tool then make sure to do that today as it provides remote monitoring meaning you won’t have to lift a finger when next in need of a toner replacement!
+We hope you find these top tips helpful and you manage to get that little bit extra from your toner cartridge.
+Once again, if you haven’t already signed up to our self-sufficient ARMA tool, then make sure to do that today - as it remotely monitors your devices, meaning you won’t have to lift a finger when you're next in need of a toner replacement!